 - Investment Transactions report now displays a shares subtotal

-These are all useful things for investing folks (like me) to help with tracking their investments.
-The fact that a TFSA is an account type is very useful as well, although I suspect this was in Quicken 2012 as well.
+These are all valuable things for investing folks (like me) to help with tracking their investments.
+The fact that a TFSA is an account type is beneficial, although I suspect this was in Quicken 2012.

-I also like that they have added an ability to “look forward” in your spending, for an extended period, using the Show Reminders function (it’s a little alarm clock in the upper right corner).
-I “look ahead” at the reminders I have at least a month ahead to remind me of the bills that I have set up as reminders in Quicken (a very useful function).
-The reminders are now marked with a clock to show that they are coming soon.
+I also like that they have added an ability to “look forward” in your spending for an extended period, using the Show Reminders function (it’s a little alarm clock in the upper right corner).
+I “look ahead” at the reminders I have at least a month to remind me of the bills that I have set up as reminders in Quicken (a beneficial function).
+The reminders are now marked with a clock to show coming soon.

-Another interesting feature (that is not new in this release) is the ability to attach images (like scanned receipts and such) to a transaction, thus you are able to track those things and can produce the receipt if requested (as well).
+Another interesting feature (that is not new in this release) is attaching images (like scanned receipts and such) to a transaction.
+Thus, you can track those things and can produce the ticket if requested (as well).

-I think this is as good a tool for most folks to track their spending.
-There are other tools around, but this tried and true tool works great (for me) and can make your life simpler.
+This is a good tool for most folks to track their spending.
+There are other tools around, but this tried and accurate tool works excellent (for me) and can make your life simpler.